tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - For AWS Services - default to pick ALIAS over CNAME
 - Should be the same "Type" as what the record is pointing at
 - API Gateway, CloudFront, ELB, S3, S3 Static Website Hosting, VPC Endpoints, Global Accelerator

+### Route 53 - Routing Policies

+#### Simple Routing

+Simple routing lets you configure standard DNS records, with no special Route 53 routing such as weighted or latency.
+With simple routing, you typically route traffic to a single resource, for example, to a web server for your website.

+- Use Simple Routing when you want to route requests towards one service such as a web server
+- Simple Routing doesn't support health checks or failover routing - all values are returned for a record when queried